pplancq/revealjs-react-template/README.md

 - Modify the files in `src/` to adjust the content of your slides.
 - Use React components to add interactive features.
+- More information on how to use reveal.js can be found in the [reveal.js documentation](https://revealjs.com/).

 ## License